 You’ll need to maintain a calorie deficit to see the body start to lose weight, and when you stop eating so many carbs, you’ll start burning fat cells.

 Reaching a State of Ketosis

 You’ve started to lower your carb intake.
-You’re counting calories and see a huge reduction in the amount of calories per day.
+You’re counting calories and reducing the amount of calories you consume per day.

 How do you know when you enter a state of lipolysis?
 After a few weeks on your carb-reduced diet, you’ll start to see some weight loss.

 Other than an obvious bit of weight loss, you’ll also start the process of ketosis.
 This is the state that you want to be in for true fat burning.

 Lipolysis starts the process of ketosis, which sees the production of ketones.
 The body produces ketones to use as fuel.

 Ketones give energy to the body, including to the brain for healthy brain function.
 The body can’t run directly on fat as fuel, so when fat is burned, that results in ketones.